Supporting LGBTQIA+ & Gender-Diverse Youth

-Research shows that LGBTQ+ and gender-diverse youth experience a higher rate of abuse and neglect than their heterosexual and binary peers, which leads to higher rates of involvement in the child welfare system.
-Studies estimate about 30 percent of current youth in foster care identify as LGBTQ+ and five percent as transgender.
+Research shows that LGBTQIA+ and gender-diverse youth experience a higher rate of abuse and neglect than their heterosexual and binary peers, which leads to higher rates of involvement in the child welfare system.
+Studies estimate that about 30 percent of current youth in foster care identify as LGBTQIA+ and five percent as transgender.
 A positive family environment, with high levels of parental support, has been shown to help foster resilience and better health outcomes for this youth population.

-As part of Pride Month in June, many local, state, and national organizations shared resources that can be used year-round to ensure LGBTQ+ and gender-diverse youth and families have the tools and support necessary to promote positive health and life outcomes.
-CalTrin has pulled together resources to help guide child- and family-serving professionals in establishing a welcoming and inclusive environment so that LGBTQ+ and gender-diverse youth and their families feel protected and supported.
+As part of Pride Month in June, many local, state, and national organizations shared resources that can be used year-round to ensure LGBTQIA+ and gender-diverse youth and families have the tools and support necessary to promote positive health and life outcomes.
+CalTrin has compiled resources to help guide child- and family-serving professionals in establishing a welcoming and inclusive environment, ensuring that LGBTQIA+ and gender-diverse youth and their families feel protected and supported.

 California Evidence-Based Clearinghouse for Child Welfare